-Due to low counts, regional profiles of acute hepatitis B do not contain demographic and geographic breakdowns.
+Due to low counts, regional profiles of acute hepatitis B do not contain demographic and geographic breakdowns. n/a: Rates are unavailable for regions with <5 diagnoses.
 What is hepatitis B?

 Hepatitis B is a vaccine-preventable liver infection caused by the hepatitis B virus (HBV).
 New infections cause a short term illness, referred to as an acute infection.
 Some people are able to clear HBV on their own and will no longer have HBV in their body, while others will progress to a long-term chronic illness.
 How is hepatitis B spread and prevented?